 City Bus Tour

 After a very slow start, due to jet lag, lack of sleep and air, headache, etc., I boarded the City Hop Hop On-Off Bus Tour for an overview of Barcelona, what I would call the city of balconies, whether plexiglass or intricate iron railings, seems that most of the apartments have a platform to the outside.
 It’s understandable that living in such a beautiful place, you might want to always have access to the outside.

-Today was warm and clear with low humidity, and I just sat back and enjoyed the ride on the top deck of the bus while the commentary continued through the ear phones.
-I got off at Montijic Hill and took a cable car to the top of the mount for panoramic views of the surrounds.
+Today was warm and clear with low humidity, and I just sat back and enjoyed the ride on the top deck of the bus while the commentary continued through the earphones.
+I got off at Montijic Hill and took a cable car to the top of the mount for panoramic views of the surroundings.

 One interesting side note, I thought I had seen graffiti in almost every place possible until I saw writing and initials carved on the leaves of this plant growing in the gardens near the castle.